-Just as retirement investments aren’t confined to Wall Street, individuals and businesses aren’t restricted to banks and credit unions when looking for financing.
+Just as retirement investments aren’t confined to Wall Street, individuals and businesses aren’t restricted to banks when looking for financing.
 Your self-directed IRA, 401(k), or HSA can take advantage of this by “being the bank” and lending money to borrowers of your choosing.

 Once you’ve found a borrower, determined the conditions of the loan, and assembled the loan documentation, you can easily execute the transaction with New Direction Trust Company by completing the following steps: